 Don’t take offense, but are you and your dog more alike than you think?
-Dogs still need food, drink and exercise like us, so is your dog capable of catching the same illnesses as you and can it benefit from the same medical treatments?
+Dogs still need food, drink and exercise like us, so is your dog capable of catching the same illnesses as you and can they benefit from the same medical treatments?
 Take dentures for example; in humans they replace teeth, preventing other teeth migrating into empty spaces while restoring chewing and jaw functions.
 But you must be cautious when approaching oral problem in dogs, as you don’t want to damage their mouth, an essential tool for life.
-But can your dog even get dentures too?
+But can your dog even get dentures?

 Can Dogs Get Dentures?

 Some people may think that dentures are used on humans only, for aesthetic reasons, helping to prevent depression and low self-esteem.
 But it is absolutely possible for your dog to get dentures too!
 It is not a routine procedure, though and the risks and expense must be carefully considered.

 Does My Dog Need Dentures?

 Dentures could help your dog in a number of ways, but when should you consider doggie dentures?
 You should think about dentures if your dog has periodontal (gum) disease or rotting/missing teeth.
 Does one or more tooth look inflamed?
 Can you see separation from the tooth and gum?
 In severe cases, the gum tissue will recede completely and the roots of the teeth will be completely exposed.

 But what causes your dog’s nashers and gums to deteriorate in this way?
 It is usually bacteria that is to blame.
 The main two causes are Streptococcus and Actinomyces bacteria.
 Canine toy breeds with crowded teeth are also more likely to develop problems.
 Plus, if dogs groom themselves and have a poor diet, they too are more likely to develop teeth and gum conditions.